diliaur/simple-slider/README.md

 ### Display
 - [] title font sizes shrink/grow depending on # of slides
-- [50%] control length of titles and excerpts (ellipsis '...' after max # of characters) -> actually just using css overflow right now to cut it off, but no ellipsis so it is confusing. supposedly there is a CSS3 way to add the ellipsis
 - [] decide & add breakpoint: when to break title container off and display it underneath the slider image (otherwise titles stay longer than image and look bad)

 - ~~~[] calculate size of titles based on # of slides to make sure titles/dates won't be obscured; if the div becomes too small, then use this in the decision breakpoint~~~